nasa/CompDam_DGD/readme.md

 1. The material Jacobian tensor is hard-coded in `for/vumatWrapper.for` for IM7/8552 elastic stiffnesses.
 A more general Jacobian is needed.
 2. The material response can become inaccurate for large increments in rotations.
 If large rotations occur, small increments must be used.
 A cut-back scheme based on rotation increment size is needed.
 3. Testing has been conducted on the C3D8R element type only.

+## Example problems
+The directory `examples/` includes example models that use CompDam along with corresponding files that defined the expected results (for use with Abaverify, following the same pattern as the test models in the `tests/` directory.
+The file `example_runner.py` can be used to automate submission of several models and/or for automatically post-processing the model results to verify that they match the expected results.

 ## Advanced debugging